Jfloyd7720/thai-therapy-website/README.md

 Appointment Booking: A link to book through whatsapp.
 Contact Page: Contact form and details for reaching out to the therapy center.
 Testimonials: User reviews and feedback to build trust.

+You can view the live website at ratchadathaitherapy.uk